haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 ### Reclaiming

-When a user is done with their volume, they can delete the PVC objects from the API which allows reclamation of the resource.
-The reclaim policy for a `PersistentVolume` tells the cluster what to do with the volume after it has been released of its claim.
-Currently, volumes can either be Retained, Recycled or Deleted.
+When a user is done with their volume, they can delete the PVC objects from the API which allows reclamation of the resource. <span style="color:red"> The reclaim policy for a `PersistentVolume` tells the cluster what to do with the volume after it has been released of its claim. </span> Currently, volumes can either be Retained, Recycled or Deleted.

 #### Retaining

 The Retain reclaim policy allows for manual reclamation of the resource.
-When the `PersistentVolumeClaim` is deleted, the `PersistentVolume` still exists and the volume is considered "released".
-But it is not yet available for another claim because the previous claimant's data remains on the volume.
-An administrator can manually reclaim the volume with the following steps.
+When the `PersistentVolumeClaim` is deleted, the `PersistentVolume` still exists and the volume is considered "released". <span style="color:red"> But it is not yet available for another claim because the previous claimant's data remains on the volume. </span> An administrator can manually reclaim the volume with the following steps.

 1. Delete the `PersistentVolume`.
 The associated storage asset in external infrastructure (such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume) still exists after the PV is deleted.
 1. Manually clean up the data on the associated storage asset accordingly.